flash62au/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Enabling this preference shows an action bar button on the Throttle Screen to easily change the in *phone loco sounds* options.
+Enabling this preference shows an action bar button on the |T-S| to easily change the in *phone loco sounds* options.

 Clicking the button shows the `In Phone Loco Sounds Screen <../operation/interface.html#in-phone-loco-sounds-screen>`_.